roshanpal/jekyll-deploy/README.md

-# jekyll-deploy
+# Customized jekyll-deploy

-Builds and deploys a jekyll page to GitHub pages
+Builds and deploys a jekyll blog along with custom site to GitHub pages

 ## Usage